qiushiyan/js-notebook/readme.md

 An interactive notebook for JavaScript.

-To use the app, run `npx javascript-notebook serve` and then navigate to https://localhost:3001

-You can also install the package globally via
+To use the app, install the package globally via

 ```
 # npm